Nigeria Risks Losing All Its African Forest Elephants – Here’s How To Protect Them

 Bob Jacobs, Colorado College Conservationists have designated August 12 as World Elephant Day to raise awareness about conserving these majestic animals.
 Elephants have many engaging features, from their incredibly dexterous trunks to their memory abilities and complex social lives.
 But there is much less discussion of their brains, even though it stands to reason thatContinue reading “What elephants’ unique brain structures suggest about their mental abilities”

-African forest elephants roam the dense rainforests of West and Central Africa where they subsist largely on a diet of fruit.
+African forest #elephants roam the dense rainforests of West and Central Africa where they subsist largely on a diet of fruit.
 They shape forests by dispersing fruit and seeds, browsing, and creating an extensive trail network.
-John Poulsen, Duke University and Christopher Beirne, University of British Columbia But because it’s difficult to track animals inContinue reading “How forest elephants move depends on water, humans, and also their personality”
+But because it’s difficult to track animals in thick forest, little is known about the movements of the AfricanContinue reading “African Forest Elephants’s Movements Depend on Their Personalities”

 Where There’s Smoke There’s Fire: Let’s Sort the Plastic Menace